abau/variant/README.md

     if (variant.is <std::string> ()) { ... }

-`U caseOf <U>` provides implicity type matching: it expects a function for each value a variant can store.
+`U caseOf <U>` provides implicit type matching: it expects a function for each value a variant can store.
 Depending on the variant's current value, the corresponding function is executed: